Five-Crowns/Minitwit_Crown/report/report.md

 * Pull Requests: Runs on pull requests targeting the main branch.
 * Push Events: Runs on pushes to the main branch.
-* Manual Trigger: Can be triggered manually via workflow\_dispatch.
+* Manual Trigger: Can be triggered manually via workflow\_dispatch.\newline

 The workflow runs two jobs concurrently:
 1\.
 Linting, formatting, and static analysis tools